 Occupational therapists can teach patients how to modify the home and workplace environments for safer and more effective mobility.
 Occupational therapists can recommend assistive devices to aid in tasks such as driving, bathing, dressing, housekeeping, and certain work activities.

-- Treat all types of speech, language, and communication problems.
+- Evaluate and treat all types of speech, language, and cognitive problems.